AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/cues/playback-options.md

 and the strobe will stop.

-You can also use [Key Profiles](../system-settings/key-profiles.md) to allocate one of the handle buttons to release the playback.
+You can also use [Key Profiles](../system-settings/key-profiles.md) to allocate one of the handle buttons to release this playback.

 ### Release Time
 Sets a release fade time for this playback.
-Enter a blank time to return to global *([Global release time](../system-settings/user-settings.md#master-release-time) is set in the [User Settings](../system-settings/user-settings.md))*.
+Enter a blank time to return to global ([Global release time](../system-settings/user-settings.md#release) is set in the User Settings.)